olilag/gcron/README.md

 ### Preparing

 Daemon needs access to `/var/spool/gcron` directory.
 By default `/var/spool` is owned by `root` and so it does not have access to it.
+It also generates logs to `/var/log/gcron`.
+To this file the daemon needs to have write privileges.
-To fix this either create the directory manually and `chown` it to yourself or run this [setup](setup.sh) script (will ask for root password).
+To fix this either create the directory and file manually, `chown` it to yourself or run this [setup](setup.sh) script (will ask for root password).

 ### Executing program